What Is Naltrexone?

 Some Potential Risks:

-- Patients currently taking opioids should not take Naltrexone.
-This includes patients on maintenance drugs, like methadone, or partial agonists, such as buprenorphine.
+- Patients currently taking opioids should not take Naltrexone, including those on maintenance drugs, like methadone, or partial agonists, such as buprenorphine.
 Moreover, severe withdrawal syndrome can develop in as little as five minutes after taking a dose and can last for a couple of days.
 Immediate medical assistance and monitoring are required because symptoms can include confusion, hallucinations, and significant loss of fluids due to intense vomiting and diarrhea.

-- It is potentially very risky for individuals to attempt, on their own, to overcome the Naltrexone blockade by taking large amounts of exogenous opioids.
+- It is potentially hazardous for individuals to attempt, on their own, to overcome the Naltrexone blockade by taking large amounts of exogenous opioids.
 Any attempt by the person to overcome the antagonist may lead to life-threatening intoxication, including respiratory arrest and circulatory collapse or even a fatal overdose.
-Ultimately, patients should be acutely aware of the severe consequences of trying to overcome the opioid blockade.
+Ultimately, patients should be acutely aware of the severe consequences of overcoming the opioid blockade.

 - Patients who recently received treatment with Naltrexone are likely to have a reduced tolerance to opioids.
 They may also have a quicker and stronger response to lower doses of opioids than before taking Naltrexone, similarly to after completing detoxification.
 If the patient tries using previously tolerated opioid doses, it could result in an overdose.